FDCPA Attorney — Stop Debt Collector Harassment & Recover Damages

 Do I still owe the debt if I sue the collector?

 An FDCPA lawsuit is separate from the underlying debt.
-Suing a debt collector for violating your rights does not erase the debt itself, and owing a debt does not excuse illegal collection tactics.
-Your right to fair treatment under federal law exists regardless of whether the debt is valid.
-In some cases, a settlement may include resolution of the debt as part of the agreement.
+Suing for violations doesn't erase the debt, and owing a debt doesn't excuse illegal tactics — your right to fair treatment applies regardless of whether the debt is valid.
+In some cases, a settlement may also resolve the debt.

 For more answers, visit our frequently asked questions page.